- Case Name

 THE ISSUE

 Access to physical and mental health care is vital for children’s healthy development and well-being.
-But children who are Medicaid eligible or involved in foster care, juvenile or criminal legal, and federal immigration systems are less likely to receive regular, proper medical, dental, and mental and behavioral health services.
+But children who are Medicaid eligible or involved in the foster system, juvenile or criminal legal, and federal immigration systems are less likely to receive regular, proper medical, dental, and mental and behavioral health services.
 This violates basic legal protections and places children at a higher risk for chronic and potentially lifelong physical and mental health conditions.

 He missed all those years…when he should have been learning social skills and how to cope.
 I just hope this lawsuit gets up there and makes a difference.
 It’s a little too late for us, but hopefully, it’s not too late for others.”